Abdulrahman-Mostafa10/Abdulrahman-Mostafa10/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Computer%20Engineering%20Sophomore%20and%20Backend%20developer;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=720&height=45&color=f75c7e&vCenter=true&size=22"></a>
 </p>

-- 🏢 I'm currently learning backend development and enhancing my problem solving skills on well basis of data structures and algorithms with C++.
+- 🏢 I'm currently learning backend development and enhancing my problem-solving skills based on data structures and algorithms with C++.
 - 👨‍💻 As a computer engineering student, I'm constantly learning and exploring new technologies related to the backend world to improve my skills.
 - 💬 Ask me about my experience with C++,OOP and design patterns.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a big cup of coffee :D.